 - 1. Complete the University General Education Curriculum requirements. - 2.
 Complete the Department and Major Curriculum requirements. - 3.
 Complete the minimum number of semester credit hours required for graduation. - 4.
 Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
 Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
 Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
-A grade of 'D' or better is required in the major and minor coursework. - 8.
-Students must take the Senior Exit Exam as established for the AAMU business program. - 9.
-Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 10.
-Transfer students pursuing a baccalaureate degree in the College of Business and Public Affairs must earn at least 50 percent of the business credit hours required for the degree at Alabama A&M University. - 11.
+A grade of 'C' or better is required in the major coursework. - 8.
+A grade of 'D' or better is required in the minor coursework. - 9.
+Students must take the Senior Exit Exam as established for the AAMU business program. - 10.
+Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 11.
+Transfer students pursuing a baccalaureate degree in the College of Business and Public Affairs must earn at least 50 percent of the business credit hours required for the degree at Alabama A&M University. - 12.
 All business electives must be upper-level (300 to 499) courses unless otherwise stated.

-FRESHMAN YEAR First Semes ter Second Sem ester Course No. Course Title Hrs Course No. Course Title Hrs ORI 101 First Year Experience 1 ORI 102 First Year Experience 1 ENG 101 Composition I 2 3 ENG 102 Composition II 2 3 MTH 112 Pre-Calculus Algebra 2 3 Fine Arts - See GenEd Listing 1 3 Sci lecture - See GenEd Listing ^{1,3} 3 Sci lecture - See GenEd Listing ^{1,3} 3 Sci lab - See GenEd Listing ^{1,3} 1 Sci lab - See GenEd Listing ^{1,3} 1 HIS Elective 1 3 Soc/Beh Sci - See GenEd Listing 1 3 PED/MSC/HED - See GenEd Listing 1 2 MTH 120 Calculus and its Applications 3 16 17
+FRESHMAN YEAR First Semes ter Second Sem ester Course No. Course Title Hrs Course No. Course Title Hrs ORI 101 First Year Experience 1 ORI 102 First Year Experience 1 ENG 101 Composition I 2 3 ENG 102 Composition II 2 3 MTH 112 Pre-Calculus Algebra 2 3 Fine Arts - See GenEd Listing 1 3 Sci lecture - See GenEd Listing ^{1,3} 3 Sci lecture - See GenEd Listing ^{1,3} 3 Sci lab - See GenEd Listing ^{1,3} 1 Sci lab - See GenEd Listing ^{1,3} 1 HIS Elective 1 3 Soc/Beh Sci - See GenEd Listing 1 3 PED/MSC/HED - See GenEd Listing 1 2 MTH 120 Calculus and its Applications 2 3 16 17